monomedio/monomedio/README.md

 ## Skill development roadmap 🌱
-These are just some of the technologies and tools that I aim to learn and build projects with in 2023:
+These are just some of the technologies and tools that I aim to (re)learn and build projects with in 2023:

 - Vanilla HTML, CSS, JS
 - DOM API